“How can I teach my kids respect?”

-When a child is a little baby, it is natural that she can communicate by crying and her mother satisfies her needs when she is hungry, wet, or just needs a hug.
+When a child is a baby, it is natural that she can communicate by crying, and her mother satisfies her needs when she is hungry, wet, or needs a hug.
 But as they are older, it’s our job to teach them respectful ways of getting their needs by showing a model.

 Why Do We Communicate With Our Children So Differently As We Do With Adults?

-If you are in restaurant and got a wrong dish, you might not tell the waiter: “You brought me the wrong dish.
+If you are in a restaurant and get the wrong dish, you might not tell the waiter: “You brought me the wrong dish.
 Why didn’t you listen to me?
 Go and bring me the right one immediately.”

-I think most people wouldn’t use these rude and disrespectful, directive tone in this situation.
+Most people wouldn’t use these rude, disrespectful, directive tones in this situation.
 But what about with their children?
 Do they talk to their children that way?

-“Why aren’t you listen to me?
+“Why aren’t you listening to me?
 I told you not to do this.”

-Yes, some of them allow themselves to speak to their children that way.
-Why do we treat others in a different way?
-Whey do we respect them more?
+Some of them allow themselves to speak to their children that way.
+Why do we treat others differently?
+Why do we respect them more?